|

 Aggravating Circumstances:

-Victim: Christian Melcher (wife), Jaiden Melcher (son), Viable Fetus (child)
+Victim: Christian Melcher (23 years), Jaiden Melcher (11 months), Unborn Viable Fetus

 On August 3, 2006 Melcher pled guilty to 3 Counts of Murder pursuant to a "Statement of Plea Agreement to Ensure that the Defendant is Never Released from Prison."
 With the recommendation of the victim's family, he was sentenced by Judge Daniel F. Donahue to consecutive terms of Life Imprisonment with absolutely no possibility of parole on Count I, Life Imprisonment with absolutely no possibility of parole on Count II, and to a fixed term of 65 years imprisonment on Count III.